adamisom/collab-canvas/docs/phase3/phase3e-infrastructure.md

 ## Phase Overview

-Phase 3E prepares the application for production and submission.
-This phase includes the second and final breaking change (authentication migration) and ensures everything is tested, documented, and ready for users.
+Phase 3E prepares the application infrastructure for production.
+This phase includes the second and final breaking change (authentication migration), comprehensive testing, and production-grade security rules.

 **PRs in this phase:**
-- **PR #12**: Authentication Migration - From Anonymous to third-party providers
+- **PR #13**: Authentication Migration - From Anonymous to Google Auth
-- **PR #13**: Testing & Performance - Comprehensive test suite and optimization
+- **PR #14**: Testing & Quality - Comprehensive test suite (70%+ coverage)
-- **PR #14**: Documentation, Dev Log & Demo - User docs, dev log, demo video
+- **PR #15**: Database Security Rules - Production-grade security

 **Why this phase?**
 - Authentication migration is a breaking change that needs its own PR
 - Testing ensures quality and catches regressions
-- Documentation enables users and evaluators to understand the project
+- Security rules are critical for production deployment
-- Essential for production readiness
+- Infrastructure must be solid before final features

 ---

-## PR #12: Authentication Migration
+## PR #13: Authentication Migration

 **Branch**: `feature/auth-migration`
 **Work Level**: Low-Medium (simplified from original plan)